NotArb/Jupiter/ConfigDocs.md

 [jupiter]
-url="http://0.0.0.0:8080/" # URL of your Jupiter server http_timeout_ms=3000 # HTTP request timeout for Jupiter (in milliseconds) http_pool_max_size=50 # Maximum number of HTTP connections in the pool for this dispatcher's requests (default: 5) requests_per_second=0 # Maximum number of requests per second to Jupiter thread_pool_size=0 # Number of threads for dispatching requests unmetered=true # Ignore rate limits and send requests as fast as possible
+url="http://0.0.0.0:8080/" # URL of your Jupiter server http_timeout_ms=3000 # HTTP request timeout for Jupiter (in milliseconds) http_pool_max_size=50 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5) requests_per_second=0 # Maximum number of requests per second to Jupiter thread_pool_size=0 # Number of threads for dispatching requests unmetered=true # Ignore rate limits and send requests as fast as possible

-# RPC configuration (At least one required for Blockhash fetching)
+# RPC configuration (At least one required for blockhash fetching)
-[[rpc]] # This is just an example, we advise changing this from solana's public rpc. enabled=true # Enable or disable this RPC node configuration (default: true) key="solana-pub" # Unique key identifier for this RPC configuration url="https://api.mainnet-beta.solana.com" # URL and port of your RPC server http_timeout_ms=3000 # HTTP request timeout for RPC (in milliseconds) http_pool_max_size=5 # Maximum number of HTTP connections in the pool for this dispatcher's requests (default: 5) requests_per_second=10 # Maximum number of requests per second to this RPC thread_pool_size=3 # Number of threads for dispatching RPC requests
+[[rpc]] # This is just an example, we advise changing this from solana's public rpc. enabled=true # Enable or disable this RPC node configuration (default: true) key="solana-pub" # Unique key identifier for this RPC configuration url="https://api.mainnet-beta.solana.com" # URL and port of your RPC server http_timeout_ms=3000 # HTTP request timeout for RPC (in milliseconds) http_pool_max_size=5 # Maximum number of HTTP connections allowed to be pooled for this dispatcher's requests (default: 5) requests_per_second=10 # Maximum number of requests per second to this RPC thread_pool_size=3 # Number of threads for dispatching RPC requests